Intentional Community Reference Material

 http://www.byron.nsw.gov.au/pdfs/enviro_planning/add_info_mo.pdf

-» A glance at the investigation into siting an
+» A glance at the investigation into siting an eco-village at 'Natural Lane'

 http://www.byron.nsw.gov.au/pdfs/natural_lane/nl_other/nl_investigations.pdf